BaileyLabUM/biosensor/README.md

 ***
 ## Introduction

-The programs within this repository are designed to process and analyze data from the M1 Maverick Detection System (Genalyte, Inc., San Diego, CA).
-Details about each program are provided within each program file.
-The instructions are also reproduced below.
-Sample data is available in the SampleData folder within this repository.

-***

-## Getting started

-###To get started, follow these steps:

-1. If you have not already done so, download and install R and RStudio.
-There are many online tutorials available with instructions.
-2. Ensure all of your packages are up to date.
-3. Download this respository from Github.
-From [this link](https://github.com/BaileyLabUM/BaileyLabMRRs), click on `Clone or Download` and then click `Download Zip`.
-Alternatively [click here](https://github.com/BaileyLabUM/BaileyLabMRRs/archive/master.zip) to download the repository directly.
-4. Unzip the repository into a directory your choosing.
-5. Open RStudio, and set the working directory to the directory with the program files and sample data.
-See instructions on setting the working directory in R [here](https://www.statmethods.net/interface/workspace.html).
-For example, if you are using a Windows machine and downloaded into your `Downloads` folder, you could set your working directory by executing the following line in the
-console: `setwd("C:/Users/USERNAME/Download/BaileyLabMRRs-master")`.
-Depending
-on how you extracted the compressed files you may need to use `setwd("C:/Users/USERNAME/Download/BaileyLabMRRs-master/BaileyLabMRRs-master")` instead.

-***

-##Library Specifics

 The purpose of this program is to process with the raw data from the Maverick M1 detection system (Genalyte, Inc., San Diego, CA) and output simple line graphs, bar charts, and box plots.
 The functions also generate companion